Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Audrey Khatchikian, PhD is a clinical neuropsychologist at Cedars-Sinai, providing neuropsychological assessment for inpatient rehabilitation, the acute medical floors, psychiatric units, and the outpatient neuro-rehabilitation clinic.
-She works with adult and geriatric patients that have neurological disorders including vascular disease, epilepsy, dementia, brain injury, and tumors.
+Audrey Khatchikian, PhD, is a clinical neuropsychologist at Cedars-Sinai, providing neuropsychological assessment for inpatient rehabilitation, the acute medical floors, psychiatric units and the outpatient neurorehabilitation clinic.
+She works with adult and geriatric patients who have neurological disorders, including vascular disease, epilepsy, dementia, brain injury and tumors.

-Dr. Khatchikian earned a doctorate and master’s in clinical psychology with an emphasis in neuropsychology as well as a second master’s degree in theology with an emphasis in philosophy and ethics from Fuller Theological Seminary, Graduate School of Psychology.
-She holds a third master’s degree from Pepperdine University in Marriage, Family, and Child Therapy.
-She completed a postdoctoral fellowship in clinical neuropsychology at the Neuropsychology Assessment Laboratory and Medical Psychology Assessment Center (MPAC) at the University of California, Los Angeles (UCLA).
-During her postdoctoral fellowship at UCLA, she trained at the Center on Memory and Aging Research, the Neurological Rehabilitation Unit, and Epilepsy Services conducting Intracarotid Sodium Amobarbital Procedures (Wada Tests).
+Khatchikian earned a doctorate and master's degree in clinical psychology with an emphasis in neuropsychology, as well as a second master's in theology with an emphasis in philosophy and ethics, from the Fuller Theological Seminary's Graduate School of Psychology.
+She holds a third master's degree in marriage, family and child therapy from Pepperdine University.
+She completed a postdoctoral fellowship in clinical neuropsychology at the Neuropsychology Assessment Laboratory and Medical Psychology Assessment Center at UCLA.
+During her postdoctoral fellowship at UCLA, she trained at the Center on Memory and Aging Research, the Neurological Rehabilitation Unit and Epilepsy Services, conducting intracarotid sodium amobarbital procedures (Wada tests).

-Dr. Khatchikian has numerous professional affiliations including membership in the International Neuropsychological Society, the National Academy of Neuropsychology, the American Psychological Association (APA), as well as the APA Divisions 40 (Clinical Neuropsychology) and 22 (Rehabilitation Psychology).
+Khatchikian has numerous professional affiliations, including membership in the International Neuropsychological Society, the National Academy of Neuropsychology, the American Psychological Association (APA) and APA divisions 40 (Clinical Neuropsychology) and 22 (Rehabilitation Psychology).

-Dr. Khatchikian provides services in English, Armenian, and Farsi.
+Khatchikian provides services in English, Armenian and Farsi.